[Week 39 of 52 Weeks to a Better Relationship With Your Child]

 Peer pressure is a term like teenager, in that it has been invented to talk about a script that crams young adults backward into the role of children.
 Calling young adults teenagers is a way to marginalize them from adult society, including both opportunity and responsibility.
 Peer pressure is a by product of that.

 Forced age segregation is a significant part of this marginalization.
-The fact that this is usually a continuation from early ages makes its impact on social interactions that much more destructive.
-Family interactions are limited to a couple of hours a day, which are ironically spent getting ready to leave for or fulfill requirements of outside institutions.
+The fact that this is usually a continuation from segregation at early ages makes its impact on social interactions that much more destructive.
+Family interactions are limited to a couple of hours a day, which are ironically predominantly spent getting ready to leave for or fulfill requirements of outside (other than family) institutions.

 What does this have to do with peer pressure?

-Maybe you getting ready to ask how all of this creates peer pressure.
-It is useful to use more correct terms so that we can better understand what the issue it.
+It is useful to use more correct terms so that we can better understand what the issue is.
 Peer pressure is a deceptive term that masks what is really going on.

 The truth is that EVERYONE is subject to social pressure.
 What is important is which pressures are strongest and whose opinions matter the most.
 Social pressure can be positive or negative, but it is pressure for these reasons: